A Quick Guide To Understand What Is Maturity In Insurance

 • Premium Payment: The ‘policyholder makes premium payments—monthly, quarterly, or annually—during the term of the policy’.

-• Maturity Payout: The amount accrued is paid to the policyholder or his nominee as of the maturity date.
+• Maturity Payout: The amount accrued is paid to the policyholder or the designated beneficiary, depending on the policy term,s as of the maturity date.

 Key Components of Maturity in Insurance